 As mentioned earlier, it is difficult to see any Reynolds number dependency in our results presented so far.
 Integration over frequency smooths out some of the difference which we might have expected to see.
-Therefore the distribution of eigenvalues for these two cases are very close to each other with no apparent dependence on the Reynolds number.
-Common features of these figures can be listed as: (i) Most of the energy is found at spanwise Fourier mode-0 and mode-1, (ii) Spanwise Fourier mode-1 is slightly larger than spanwise Fourier mode-0 at both Reynolds numbers.
+Therefore the distribution of eigenvalues for these two cases is very close to each other with no apparent dependence on the Reynolds number.
+Common features of these figures can be listed as follows: (i) Most of the energy is found at spanwise Fourier mode-0 and mode-1 and (ii) spanwise Fourier mode-1 is slightly larger than spanwise Fourier mode-0 at both Reynolds numbers.